spaceshipearth/pyspaceship/SECURITY.md

 We also welcome patches to fix any such problems.

 Alas, we cannot offer a bug bounty at this time, as this is a self-funded side project with minimal resources.
-However, we are happy to link to your site or publically thank you on our `Contributors` page.
+However, we are happy to link to your site or publicly thank you on our `Contributors` page.